Indiana man sentenced to the maximum of 130 years in prison for 2017 killings of 2 teenage girls - Boston News, Weather, Sports | WHDH 7News

 Allen’s defense argued that his confessions were unreliable because he was facing a severe mental health crisis while under the pressure and stress of being locked up in isolation, watched 24 hours a day and taunted by people incarcerated with him.
 A psychiatrist called by the defense testified that months in solitary confinement could make a person delirious and psychotic.

-Defense attorney Bradley Rozzi said in his closing arguments that Allen was innocent.
-He said no witness explicitly identified Allen as the man seen on the hiking trail or the bridge the afternoon the girls went missing.
+Defense attorney Bradley Rozzi said in his closing trial arguments that no witness explicitly identified Allen as the man seen on the hiking trail or the bridge the afternoon the girls went missing.
 He also said no fingerprint, DNA or forensic evidence links Allen to the murder scene.

-“He had every chance to run, but he did not because he didn’t do it,” Rozzi told the jury.

-Allen’s lawyers had sought to argue during the trial that the girls were killed in a ritual sacrifice by members of a white nationalist group known as the Odinists who follow a pagan Norse religion.
-The judge, however, ruled against that, saying the defense “failed to produce admissible evidence” of such a connection.

 (Copyright (c) 2024 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)